limitMe/Gaoshi/README.md

 We also use git to pull all of our codes onto Raspberry Pi.
 Defaultly we use `~` folder.

-We use `https://github.com/jperkin/node-rpio` as our default RPIO dependency.
+`npm install rpio` We use `https://github.com/jperkin/node-rpio` as our default RPIO dependency.

+`npm install ali-oss` provides cloud storage service